will-saunders-ukaea/NESO-workspace/duplicate-domain-decomposition/README.md

 cd NESO-workspace/duplicate-domain-decomposition
 ```

-Configuring cmake depends on which SCYCL implementation/target you wish to use:
+Configuring cmake depends on which SYCL implementation/target you wish to use:

 ```
 # Intel DPCPP